Case Histories

 On the Lam

 After a series of big deals went awry, an entrepreneur filed for bankruptcy.
 As his estate was being wound down, he fled the US, leaving behind a great deal of suspicion that a full accounting of his assets was not happening.
 Instead, it was believed he secreted money away and was living overseas with these assets.
-We examined his lifestyle, using a variety of resources, to help document undisclosed assets.
+We examined his international lifestyle, using a variety of resources, to help document undisclosed assets.

 You Can’t All Be Telling the Truth